 Other price risk represents the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instrument traded in the market.
+The Company is exposed to price risk in respect of its investments in equity securities classified at fair value through OCI.
+However, the risk is minimal as these investments are held for strategic purposes rather than trading purposes.
+The Company does not actively trade in these investments.
 The Company is not exposed to commodity price risk.
+The Company's exposure to other price risk is as follows: